China-Zen/cesium/Documentation/Contributors/BuildGuide/README.md

 ## Build the Code

 Prerequisites:
  * Install [Node.js](http://nodejs.org/) on your system.
 Building Cesium requires Node 6.x or newer.
+We recommend using the current LTS release.

 Cesium uses [npm modules](https://docs.npmjs.com/getting-started/what-is-npm) for development, so after syncing, you need to run `npm install` from the Cesium root directory: